310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 If that’s all you’re doing, then why're you hunched over there?
 Did someone tell you something mean?

-For goodness’ sake… He may look strong because of his build, but he's pretty timid.
+For goodness’ sake… He may look strong 'cause of his build, but he's pretty timid.
 You can't bully him, Subaru… Got it?
 {% endbubble %}

 {% bubble Subaru %}